Motorway Services Online

 When one tried to be built to the south of M18 J5 at Hatfield, there was no interest from any operators.
 The land north of M18 J6 was examined in 1986.
 It looked like the Department of Transport were ready to try the Hatfield plan again in 1990, but before they could make any progress, their responsibility for building new service areas ended.

 Welcome Break were interested in the area but they proposed building at J5.
 They called it 'Hatfield North'.
-This didn't happen, and in 1994 another developer turned attention Rossington Hall (at J3).
+This didn't happen, and in 1994 another developer turned attention to Rossington Hall (at J3).

 We did receive an enquiry as to why the final name chosen was "Doncaster (North)".
 There is no particular policy behind it, it's just the people involved at the time wanted to name it after somewhere bigger than Hatfield, but they thought they couldn't get away with calling it just "Doncaster".